 The following chapters of this Manual provide instruments to provide further evidence for the claim.
 Further research and in-depth analysis at later stages may cause a change to the claims made here.
 So the accuracy of the claim is subject to an extended process of verification that builds an argument.
 Examination providers are urged to involve colleagues in a process of discussion and interaction when completing the process.

 Confirmed Estimation of Overall CEFR Level

-□ A1 🗆 B1 □ C1
+□ A1 □ B1 □ C1

-$\Box$ A2 B2 $\Box$ C2
+$\square$ A2 □ B2 □ C2

-Short rationale, refe erence to documentation. f this form presents a different conclusion

-to the initial estimat tion in Form A8, please co mment on the principal reasons for the
+f this form presents a different conclusion mment on the principal reasons for the n

-revised view.

 Form A24: Confirmed Estimation of Overall Examination Level